huggingface/blog/model-cards-launch.md

 Model cards are an important documentation framework for understanding, sharing, and improving machine learning models.
 When done well, a model card can serve as a _boundary object_, a single artifact accessible to people with different backgrounds and goals in understanding models - including developers, students, policymakers, ethicists, and those impacted by machine learning models.

-Today, we launch both a [model card creation tool](https://huggingface.co/spaces/huggingface/Model_Cards_Writing_Tool) and a model card Guide Book, which details how to fill out model cards, user studies, and the state of the art in ML documentation.
-This work, building from the work of many other people and organization, is focused on _inclusion_ of people with different backgrounds and roles.
-We hope it serves as a stepping stone in the path towards improved ML documentation.
+Today, we launch a [model card creation tool](https://huggingface.co/spaces/huggingface/Model_Cards_Writing_Tool) and a model card Guide Book, which details how to fill out model cards, user studies, and state of the art in ML documentation.
+This work, building from many other people and organizations, focuses on the _inclusion_ of people with different backgrounds and roles.
+We hope it serves as a stepping stone in the path toward improved ML documentation.

 ## Model Cards To-Date